 Being quite potently blue/purple colour (check out that picture!) means that the elderberry fruit contains high levels of antioxidants, in particular a very valuable group of antioxidants known as anthocyanins.
 Antioxidants are crucial compounds that help protect your cells from damage.
 They can help reduce inflammation, improve blood pressure (by affecting blood vessels) and cholesterol levels.
 They also happen to be natural anti-ageing compounds!

 Yes, occasional allergic reactions to elder herb (either flower or berry) can occur.
 Elderberry is thought to be safe in pregnancy, but it hasn’t been specifically studied for this, so it is a good idea if you are pregnant and thinking of using elderberry to not take it in large quantities.
-Also, the berries are not safe to eat unripe or uncooked – they contain a dangerous compound, which is made safe when the berries are heated.3 As always, it is best to see a qualified naturopath or herbalist who can ensure that you are getting the safest, most effective product for your needs.
+Also, the berries are not safe to eat unripe or uncooked – they contain a dangerous compound, which is made safe when the berries are heated.3 Also, dosage matters, and it can be difficult to obtain what I would class as a 'therapeutic dose' from over-the-counter products.
+As always, it is best to see a qualified naturopath or herbalist who can ensure that you are getting the safest, most effective product for your needs.

 (P.S. - you can read more about my holistic approach to immunity here!)